 CHP: Focusing scarce IT resources to enable future performance

 Speakers: Kevin Darby, assistant director of information services, and Richard Hawkes, digital services development manager

 Maintaining sector-leading housing performance while rationalising 20+ legacy IT systems into just six was never going to be easy, especially during a corporate restructure and with a challenging supplier environment; this was the challenge that the CHP information services team faced.
 Join us as we explain how we tackled this major programme to reduce overheads, while successfully continuing to support the business, enhance integration and introduce great BI solutions.

 Civica: Assessing the cloud: crucial, costly or chancy?

-Speakers: Richard Thorpe, solution architect, Civica, and Felix Ashwood, housing channel manager, Microsoft
+Speakers: Harold de Neef, group director for cloud, Civica, Thomas Lancefield, business developement manager, Civica, and Felix Ashwood, housing channel manager, Microsoft

 Cloud Dialogs & R3 Repairs: Towards zero admin